History of the Labour Party (UK): Origins

 The "modernisation" of Labour Party policy and the unpopularity of John Major's Conservative government, along with a well co-ordinated use of PR, greatly increased Labour's appeal to "middle England".
 The party was concerned not to put off potential voters who had previously supported the Conservatives, and pledged to keep to the spending plans of the previous government, and not to increase the basic rate of income tax.
 The party won the 1997 election with a landslide majority of 179.
 Following a second and third election victory in the 2001 election and the 2005 election, the name has diminished in significance.
 "New Labour" as a name has no official status but remains in common use to distinguish modernisers from those holding to more traditional positions who normally are referred to as "Old Labour".

-Many of the traditional grassroots working-class members of the Labour Party who became upset and disillusioned with "New" Labour, left the Party and went on to join political parties such as the Socialist Party, the Socialist Labour Party and even the Communist Party of Great Britain – all parties claiming to never neglect the "ordinary British people".
+Many of the traditional grassroots working-class members of the Labour Party who became upset and disillusioned with "New Labour" left the Party and went on to join political parties such as the Socialist Party, the Socialist Labour Party and even the Communist Party of Great Britain – all parties claiming to never neglect the "ordinary British people".
 David Osler, the journalist and author of "Labour Party plc" seems to hint in his book that Labour's supposed steady shift from Socialism and its neglect of support for the working-class people of Britain began to show during the Party's years under Harold Wilson.
-In the book, Osler claimed that the Party is now only a socialist party and indeed a "Labour" party in name only and is a capitalism-embracing Party which differs little from the Tory Party.
-Other historians have also argued that Old Labour's record in putting its social democratic ideals into practice was less successful than comparable northern European sister parties.
+In the book, Osler claims that the Party is now only a socialist party and indeed a "Labour" party in name only, and is now a capitalism-embracing Party which differs little from the Conservative Party.
+Other historians have argued that Old Labour's record in putting its social democratic ideals into practice was less successful than comparable northern European parties.